Captain from Castile (novel): Plot

 The next morning Pedro is taken back to Jaen, where he witnesses the auto-da-fé at which, despite the bribe, Ignacio de Lora sentences García's mother to death by burning and also sees García (in disguise) manage to kill her before the sentence is carried out.
 Pedro soon learns that the family has been arrested because of accusations by Coatl's former master, Diego de Silva, who coveted the de Vargas property and whose men Pedro had beaten in defense of Catana's integrity.
 In an effort to get a confession from Don Francisco, the Inquisition tortures Pedro's sickly sister Mercedes and accidentally kills her.

 Afterwards Pedro and his family are rescued from their cells by García and Manuel Pérez.
 During the escape Pedro is confronted by de Silva, whom he disarms, stabs, and leaves for dead.
 Afterward the family makes their way through the Sierra de Lucena toward Almería guided by Hernán Soler, a cutthroat to whom Catana sells herself in payment for his help.
 However, during their passage through the mountains, Pedro and García are separated from the others when they are attacked by the Inquisition's hunters.
-While Pedro's family escapes to Italy, Pedro and García travel to Cadiz and from there join an expedition to Cuba, where they join the company of Hernán Cortés departing for Mexico.
+While Pedro's family escapes to Italy, Pedro and García travel to Cádiz and from there join an expedition to Cuba, where they join the company of Hernán Cortés departing for Mexico.

 During their stay along the coast of Mexico, the Aztec king Montezuma sends Cortés a tribute of great gold ornaments and, because of his growing favour with Cortés, Pedro is entrusted with one of the guard shifts.
 However, during his watch, Pedro is called away to help calm down García, who is in a drunken madness.
 When Pedro returns to the gold, he finds a small pouch of emeralds has been stolen by way of a secret door.
 Pedro therefore sets out in search of the stolen stones and tracks them to a group of mutineers preparing a ship for escape back to Cuba.
 Pedro convinces one of them to repent and help him alert the army, but during their escape Pedro is wounded in the head and leg by a crossbow.